jonstokes/super_queue/README.md

 ## Misc Notes
 I created this as a drop-in solution for the anemone gem.
 The idea is to swap out anemone's link and page queues with SuperQueues, and solve the infinite memory problem that plagues the gem.
-I've yet to test this with a live crawl, but that'll happen in the next week or so.
+I've tested this with some live crawls and so far it works really well, and fixes the memory problems that anemone has.

 I bring this up, because you may notice some peculiarities in the code that arise from its specific intended use.
-For instance, I check to see if an object is a URL string before pushing it, and if it is, I push it as a string; all other objects get marshalled and then base64-encoded before being pushed.